eagle-io/docs/source/api/resources/owners.rst

     **notify**          TRUE                *Optional - Default is FALSE*.
-                                            Notify users when they have been granted/revoked administrator access or a new user profile (as a result of this request)
+                                            Notify users when they have been granted/revoked administrator access or a new user profile created (as a result of this request)
     =================   =================   ================================================================

 Request